 Best operating practice for one of these will be to plug it into nice and cheap off-peak electricity every night, supplied by an energy that offers a special electric vehicle tariff.
 And then driving it within its range capability during your working day.
 Simples – as long as you have got somewhere you can charge it this way.

 Tax costs are also less for electric vehicles, reducing your annual expenses.

 Vauxhall Vivaro-e service intervals

 The Vivaro-e should be cheaper to maintain than the diesel models, since there are fewer moving parts, fluids and filters to change.
-Use the motor’s Brake setting, and you could be even easier on your mechanical discs and pads, plus the single-speed transmission means there’s no clutch to replace.
+Use the motor’s B (for Brake) setting, and you could be even easier on your mechanical discs and pads.

 Actual servicing intervals are 25,000 miles or two years, whichever is sooner – though the first service should be completed after one year or 12,500 miles.

 While most of the van is covered by Vauxhall’s standard three-year / 100,000-mile warranty, the battery components get extra reassurance in the form of an eight-year / 100,000-mile warranty.

 A battery certification programme will be used to reassure secondhand buyers that used vans can still do the big range business, which should help keep values strong.

 The Vivaro-e comes in a choice of two trim levels: Dynamic and Elite.